 After the fractious White Album sessions, the Beatles had hoped to get back to their roots of playing together in one room without too much outside interference.
 But the decision to have a film crew document the process didn't help things, and the recordings from these dates ended up sitting on a shelf for a year before they were finally released on the Let It Be album.
 In addition to the new songs the band worked on were a handful of covers from rock's early days, including a medley featuring Little Richard's "Rip It Up," Joe Turner's "Shake, Rattle and Roll" and Carl Perkins' "Blue Suede Shoes."
 Their unbridled joy at revisiting the past practically jumps from the grooves.

 George Harrison recorded a demo version of the song that became the title track to his first real solo album during the 1969 sessions that would make up the Let It Be LP.
-But like many of Harrison’s Beatles songs from the era (and one of the reasons the group was splintering beyond repair at this point), “All Things Must Pass” didn’t make the final cut.
-Too bad — his stripped-down take offers an intimacy missing from the band version that was released in 1970.
+But like many of Harrison's Beatles songs from the era (and one of the reasons the group was splintering beyond repair at this point), "All Things Must Pass" didn't make the final cut.
+Too bad: His stripped-down take offers an intimacy missing from the full-band solo version that was released in 1970.